-I) Makeup of Department Committees
+I) Makeup of Department Promotion and Tenure Committee

 - a.
-There is a single department committee with a minimum of 3 voting members at appropriate rank for each portfolio (committees can borrow faculty from other departments if needed). - b.
-Only Professors can vote on a candidate's promotion to Professor.
+There is a single department P&T committee with a minimum of 3 voting members at appropriate rank for each portfolio (committees can borrow faculty from other departments if needed). - b.
+Only Professors can review and vote on a candidate's promotion to Professor.
 Both Associate Professors and Professors can vote on a candidate's promotion to Associate Professor.
-Associate Professors are to recuse themselves from all discussions and voting on a candidate's promotion to Professor. - c.
+Associate Professors cannot review or assess portfolios for promotion to Professor. - c.
 Faculty with the rank of Professor are expected to serve on P&T committees as required. - d.
 The vote tally for and against recommending promotion and/or tenure is to be recorded on the coversheet (but not names of individuals casting those votes).

-II) Letters
+II) External Letters